ONLY GOOD TEAS

 These fine-looking furry buds from the Jasbire Hills are here to amaze you!
 These leaves are bound to give you all of their preserved memories of the frosty Himalayan winter.
 Nurtured by the flavour, the aroma, the frosty air, the water, the dewdrops, all at the foothills of Mount Kanchenjunga, all grasped within these leaves, only to be released in your cup.
 It’s a “rare tea” produced in a small batch especially for us.

 Golden Tips from Nepal is taking the world by storm!

 These fine-looking hairy golden tips keep winning awards every year in black tea competitions.
-This year, it was Golden Tips from Laliguras and Sakhejung tea producers were able to bag the awards in the 2019 International Black Tea Tasting Program held in Chibi City of Hubei, China, organised by 2019 Belt and Road Forum for International Tea Industry Development.
+The Golden Tips from Laliguras and Sakhejung tea producers were able to bag the awards in the 2019 International Black Tea Tasting Program held in Chibi City of Hubei, China, organized by 2019 Belt and Road Forum for International Tea Industry Development.

 With the bright sunset hue, fruiter notes, crispy and wild-honey flavor, the Golden Tips are the best representation of overall Nepali black teas in their superior form.